Festival Date [Festival has been held for 2011]

 Our “Show & Tell” format means that at least one cast or crew member is strongly encouraged to attend the screening.
 They can then talk on-stage about their experience making and promoting their film, and answer questions from the audience.

 Finalist filmmakers who are unable to attend the festival are required to submit a short video or audio clip along with the exhibition copy.
 In this clip the filmmaker must answer the same questions that will be asked of filmmakers by the host at Show-Fest.
-This clip need not be of a professional standard: filmmakers have submitted videos shot using a webcam.

 We believe this unique combination of attributes makes Show-Fest International a worthy platform for both you and your short film.